Projects

 A project is your working directory containing:vers.toml- Configuration file defining VM specifications.vers/- Directory storing branch references and metadata (similar to.git/)

-A cluster is your virtual machine environment.
-When you runvers up, Vers creates a cluster based on your vers.toml configuration, including:
+An environment is your virtual machine setup.
+When you runvers run, Vers creates an environment based on your vers.toml configuration, including:

 - Root filesystem (rootfs)